 Activities that do not require substantial change to the road prism to maintain stable operating surfaces, functioning drainage facilities and structures, and stable cutbanks and fill slopes.
 Examples of road maintenance may include rocking a road surface; localized shaping or outsloping; installation and maintenance of rolling and critical dips; restoring functional capacity of inboard ditches, cross drains, or culverts; and repairing water bars.

-Class I watercourse or restorable Class I watercourse
+Class I watercourse

-The standards of protection for a Class I Watercourse and Lake Protection Zone, or WLPZ, in watersheds with listed anadromous salmonids are articulated in Section 916.9 [936.9, 956.9] of the Forest Practice Rules and are identified as the “Anadromous Salmonid Protection Rules”, or “ASP rules”.
-The ASP rules apply within areas identified as the “Coastal Anadromy Zone”, or “CAZ”, which are those waterbodies that support populations of threatened or endangered anadromous salmonids such as coho salmon (Oncorhynchus kisutch), Chinook salmon (Oncorhynchus tshawytscha), and steelhead trout (Oncorhynchus mykiss).
+Watercourses serving as domestic water supplies, including springs, on site and/or within 100 feet downstream of the operations area and/or where fish are always or seasonally present onsite, including habitat to sustain fish migration and spawning.

 Class II watercourse

 Watercourses where fish are always or seasonally present offsite within 1000 feet downstream, and/or watercourses which contain aquatic habitat for non-fish aquatic species.
-Class III watercourses that are tributary to Class I watercourses (hence within 1000 feet of a fish-bearing watercourse) are specifically excluded.

 Compatible Vegetation

 Plant species that, at maturity, will not grow to a height that encroaches the Federal Energy Regulatory Commission, California Public Utilities Commission General Order 95, Rule 35 and PRC 4293 (https://ia.cpuc.ca.gov/gos/GO95/go_95_rule_35.html), and other regulatory clearance standards.

-Controllable Sediment Discharge Source (CSDS)

-A feature caused or affected by anthropogenic activity that has caused or threatens to cause discharge of sediment to receiving waters in a manner that negatively impacts water quality or beneficial uses, and is under Discharger ownership or control.
-A Controllable Sediment Discharge Source may be treated through planned project activities, routine maintenance, storm-proofing, emergency work, or as a stand-alone project.

 Emergency